spiffdev/help-pages/pages/04.Spiff-Concepts/07.order-routing/docs.md

 We deliver order information in two ways. **Order Metadata** and **Print Ready PDF's**

 ### Order Metadata (Order information)
 Order Metadata is all the information your user has entered given to you in an order summary.
 By Default, this order summary appears against the order number on the Orders page in the spiff Hub.
-By Default the orders page is set to show only todays orders.
+The orders page is set to show only todays orders.
 To show orders from the past click on the date picker in the top right of that page.
+Quickly naviagate to orders for yesterday and month to date or select a custom date range.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/07.order-routing/orders%20page.png)
 When you click on view orders you see all the order information the user entered making it easy to fulfil your orders.
 Especially powerful for customization workflows